Kind to Kids brings joy and happiness to children who have experienced the pain and hardships of foster care and poverty

 Thank you Kathy Davis and all of our friends at URS for bringing joy!

-Kind to Kids is proud to announce that Executive Director of Kind to Kids, Caroline Jones, was Tatnall High School’s Graduation Commencement Speaker this past June.
+Kind to Kids is proud to announce that President and Chair of Kind to Kids, Caroline Jones, was Tatnall High School’s Graduation Commencement Speaker this past June.
 Kind to Kids is founded by two Tatnall graduates, Chris ’09 and Catherine ’11.

 The Foundation was thrilled when Caroline was asked to give the commencement speech.
 Tatnall Upper School, a rigorous college preparatory program, is located in Wilmington, Delaware.